mihaibirsan28/IntroductionToRobotics/README.md

 <a href =  "https://youtube.com/shorts/HY_C5Y1m_iI?feature=share"><img src = "assets/Homework2-IntroductionToRobotics.jpeg"></a>

 ### Homework #3
 Use the joystick to control the position ofthe segment and ”draw” on the display.
-The movement between segmentsshould be natural (meaning they should jump from the current positiononly to neighbors, but without passing through ”walls”.
+The movement between segmentsshould be natural (meaning they should jump from the current positiononly to neighbors, but without passing through ”walls”:
-  -**State 1**: (default,  but  also  initiated  after  a  button  press  in  State2):  Current  position  blinking.
+- **State 1**: (default,  but  also  initiated  after  a  button  press  in  State2):  Current  position  blinking.
 Can  use  the  joystick  to  move  fromone  position  to  neighbors.
 Short  pressing  the  button  toggles  state2.
 Long pressing the button in state 1 resets the entire display byturning all the segments OFF and moving the current position to thedecimal point
-  -**State 2**:(initiated  after  a  button  press  in  State  1):   The  currentsegment  stops  blinking,  adopting  the  state  of  the  segment  beforeselection (ON or OFF).
+- **State 2**:(initiated  after  a  button  press  in  State  1):   The  currentsegment  stops  blinking,  adopting  the  state  of  the  segment  beforeselection (ON or OFF).
 Toggling the X (or Y, you chose) axis shouldchange  the  segment  state  from  ON  to  OFF  or  from  OFF  to  ON.Clicking the joystick should save the segment state and exit back tostate 1

  <br>